 To request alternative books:

-- Notify the Disability Services Coordinator to request books.
+- Notify the A&AS Program Coordinators' of Alternative Testing to request books.

-- Submit your class schedule and title, author, edition, the ISBN of the books and a receipt to show the books were purchased and not leased.
+- Submit your class schedule and title, author, edition, the ISBN of the books, and a receipt to show the books were purchased and not leased\rented.

-- Contact DS to receive instructions on obtaining or downloading alternative textbooks.
+- Contact A&AS to receive instructions on obtaining or downloading alternative textbooks.

-Disability Services offers workshops for faculty, staff and students regarding web accessibility, assistive technology software and devices.
+A&AS offers workshops for faculty, staff, and students regarding web accessibility, assistive technology software and devices.
 Workshops are individual and/or group workshops.
 These workshops can be scheduled anytime.

-To inquire about these workshops, call Disability Services, 870-972-3964.
-There is no charge for workshops for students, faculty and staff.
+To inquire about these workshops, call A&AS at 870-972-3964.
+There is no charge for workshops for students, faculty, and staff.
 All workshops are hands-on using a computer.